Twinning with Millau and Bad Salzuflen

 Bad Salzuflen Twinning Association

-The first visits to Bad Salzuflen, which took place in 1975, were informal and involved the then-Chief Executive – the Mayor of the Borough Council for the year – Councillor Ken Wilson.
+This Bad Salzuflen Association no longer exists as at December 2021 but the first visits to Bad Salzuflen, took place in 1975, were informal and involved the then-Chief Executive – the Mayor of the Borough Council for the year – Councillor Ken Wilson.
 A group of farmers then visited the following year.

 Bad Salzuflen had been recommended to the Borough Council as an appropriate twinning partner by the British Council.
 Like Bridlington and surrounding areas, Bad Salzuflen is heavily dependent on tourism; it is a spa town which is very popular in Germany.